microsoft/terraform-provider-azuredevops/website/docs/r/workitemtrackingprocess_workitemtype.html.markdown

 layout: "azuredevops"
 page_title: "AzureDevops: azuredevops_workitemtrackingprocess_workitemtype"
 description: |-
-  Manages a work item type.
+  Manages a work item type for a process.
 ---

 # azuredevops_workitemtrackingprocess_workitemtype

-Manages a work item type.
+Manages a work item type for a process.

 ## Example Usage